 An SUV might not be as roomy as a van, but it still has a lot of space inside that can be utilized for sleeping and storage.

 The best part about converting your 4×4 or an all-wheel-drive car into a camper car is that you don’t have to worry about your car getting stuck on rough roads and unlike a van, you can take it on just about on any trail or small road.
+But if you do decide to go with a campervan for extra comfort, here is our guide on how we converted an empty Promaster van into a full-time campervan.

 If you are thinking of converting your SUV into a full-time camper, here are some rough estimates of the time and money it took.